Frequently Asked Questions

 Parking – What to Expect

-Parking at the Breckenridge Nordic Center is limited.
+Parking at the Breckenridge Nordic Center is limited on busy holidays and weekends.
 On days when it is filling up, remaining spots are reserved for those with lessons, tours, and reservations only.
 Busiest times and days are weekends, holidays and Holiday Travel periods around Christmas and New Years (Approximately December 16th-January 2nd).
-On site Parking is limited to 3 hrs.
+During these days, On site Parking is limited to 3 hrs.
 If more time is needed, please request at the front desk.
 There is absolutely no downhill skier parking at The Breckenridge Nordic Center! $100 fine and towing strictly enforced.
 Parking is not permitted in the lot on snowy mornings before 8am.
 Additional parking is available at the Airport Lot at 1730 Airport Road.
-Free buses are available from Airport Road to the Gondola and then the Gondola to the Breckenridge Nordic Center (Black Route).
+Free buses are available from Airport Road to the Gondola and then the Gondola to the Breckenridge Nordic Center (Gold Route).
 See www.breckfreeride.com for additional details.

 Can Children Nordic Ski or Snowshoe?

 If they can walk, they can learn to glide and ski!
 Children often pick it up very quickly.
 Snowshoeing will be a simple new task for them as well.
 Just remember, young children can tire quickly when trying something new.
 Start with a short easy trail and know you can always turn around if the trail is too long.
 If they aren’t old enough to walk or simply want to ride along, we have specially designed ski sleds called pulk sleds that provide a comfortable warm environment for kids to ride along with mom and dad.
 The pulk sleds can be rented at the front desk upon arrival.
 We have plenty and do not run out.